jdeluyck/kcoreorg-website/_posts/2009/2009-03-08-autoswitching-network-interfaces.md

     ```

     For syntax info, see `man guessnet`
-4. Replace the script in `/etc/ifplugd/action.d` with something more usable.
+4. Replace the script in `/etc/ifplugd/action.d`{: .filepath} with something more usable.
 The installed script only calls ifup or ifdown depending on what's happening.
 What we want is to ifdown the interface, and ifup the other.
 Something like this:

     ```bash